songc0a/Reparameterized_Helmholtz_Equation/README.md

 # PINN-based Seismic Wavefield Simulation for Helmholtz Equation Parameterized by Amplitude and Unwrapped Phase

 This repository contains the partial source code and execution results for the paper **"PINN-based Seismic Wavefield Simulation for Helmholtz Equation Parameterized by Amplitude and Unwrapped Phase"**.
-The paper is currently under review in the journal *Geophysics*.
+The paper is published in the journal *Geophysics*.
 ---

 ## 💡 Methodology Highlights